Quarter of Rohingya refugee children acutely malnourished

 A quarter of Rohingya children under the age of five who fled to Bangladesh from Myanmar suffer from potentially life-threatening levels of malnutrition, the United Nations said Friday.

-"Nearly half the children surveyed have anaemia, up to 40 per cent have diarrhoea, and up to 60 per cent have acute respiratory infections," UNICEF spokesman Christophe Boulierac told reporters in Geneva.
+"Nearly half the children surveyed have anaemia, up to 40 per cent have diarrhea, and up to 60 per cent have acute respiratory infections," UNICEF spokesman Christophe Boulierac told reporters in Geneva.

 Bangladesh's UNICEF head Edouard Beigbeder said that "our worst fears have been confirmed".